QualityPre/Country-Weather-App/README.md

 ## Acknowledgments

-This was an exercise from:
+This was based on an exercise from:

 - [Full Stack Open](https://fullstackopen.com/)